atenfyr/UAssetAPI/README.md

 - Automatic reflection for new property types in other loaded assemblies

 ## Usage
-To get started with UAssetAPI, first build the API using the [Build Instructions guide](https://atenfyr.github.io/UAssetAPI/guide/build.html) and learn how to perform basic operations on your cooked .uasset files using the [Basic Usage guide](https://atenfyr.github.io/UAssetAPI/guide/basic.html).
+To get started with UAssetAPI, visit the [Basic Usage guide](https://atenfyr.github.io/UAssetAPI/guide/basic.html) to get started with performing basic operations on your .uasset files.

-Major releases of UAssetAPI are also available on NuGet: https://www.nuget.org/packages/UAssetAPI/
+Major releases of UAssetAPI are available on NuGet: https://www.nuget.org/packages/UAssetAPI/

 UAssetGUI, a graphical wrapper around UAssetAPI which allows you to directly view and modify game assets by hand, is also available and can be downloaded for free on GitHub at [https://github.com/atenfyr/UAssetGUI/releases](https://github.com/atenfyr/UAssetGUI/releases).